caretak3r/secrets-router/ARCHITECTURE.md

 - Kubernetes Secrets are base64 encoded by default
 - Secrets Router **automatically decodes** K8s secrets before returning
+- All secrets returned as decoded values ready for use
 - Transparent to application developers
 - AWS Secrets Manager values are already decoded (no change needed)